Skip to content

 What this all adds up to

 GLP-1 drugs don't cause depression at rates higher than placebo in controlled trials.
 The largest observational study to date suggests they might even be protective.
-Regulatory agencies in the US and Europe investigated the suicide-risk signal and didn't find a causal link.
-Brain science shows GLP-1 receptors in mood-regulating areas, which plausibly explains both the food noise reduction and the emotional blunting some people report.
+Regulators in the US and Europe chased the suicide-risk signal and came back without a causal link.
+And the brain science shows GLP-1 receptors sitting in mood-regulating areas โ€” which plausibly explains both the food noise going quiet and the emotional blunting some people report.

 At the same time: losing 15โ€“20% of your body weight in a year is a seismic life event.
 Your identity shifts.
 Your social rituals change.
 The coping mechanism you relied on for decades โ€” food โ€” stops working the way it used to.
 That's going to land differently for everyone, and "the drug didn't cause depression in a clinical trial" doesn't mean you can't feel terrible while taking it.